-Range may include but are not limited to – communication, presentation, body language, personality types
+Range may include but are not limited to – communication, presentation, body language, personality types, customer service, cultural diversity.

 1.2 Identify the requirements of the party and provide the necessary information in accordance with organisational practice and the Residential Tenancies Act 1986.